-These annual demand projections serve as the basis for unconstrained demand in the current year and subsequent dry year, which for the purpose of this analysis is defined as July 1, 2023, through June 30, 2024.
-Since the unconstrained demands provided for the 2020 UWMP were presented on an annual basis, Sonoma Water converted the total annual demand for calendar years 2023 and 2024 to estimated monthly demands for the AWSDA.
-The annual demands were converted to monthly values using actual transmission system delivery data from the three-year period of 2018-2020 (most recent years available prior to the 2021/22 drought).
-A seasonal monthly demand curve was developed based on the average distribution each year over this period for two subsets of customers based on their county.
+These annual demand projections serve as the basis for unconstrained demand in the current year and subsequent dry year, which for the purpose of this analysis is defined as July 1, 2024, through June 30, 2025.
+Since the unconstrained demands provided for the 2020 UWMP were presented on an annual basis, Sonoma Water converted the total annual demand for calendar years 2024 and 2025 to estimated monthly demands for the AWSDA.
+The annual demands were converted to monthly values using the average transmission system deliveries over the 3-year period of 2018-2020 (representative of typical, non-drought conditions).
+A seasonal monthly demand curve was developed based on the average distribution over this period for two subsets of customers based on their county.
 Due to significant local supplies and water supply agreement limitations, the water demand for Sonoma Water's customers in Marin County has a unique seasonality that peaks earlier than customers in Sonoma County.

-Total projected monthly unconstrained demands for July 2023 through June 2024 are presented in Table 2-2.
+Total projected monthly unconstrained demands for July 2024 through June 2025 are presented in Table 2-2.